simonmichael/hledger/hledger/doc/balance.m4.md

 : Use unicode to display prettier tables.

 The balance command displays accounts and balances.
-It is hledger's most featureful and most useful command.
+It is hledger's most featureful and versatile command.

 ```shell
 $ hledger balance